 Among other things, the results so far include:

-- 30 years of the Arts in Basic Curriculum (ABC) Project in our state, a partnership that provides leadership to achieve quality, comprehensive arts education for all students each year;
+- 30-plus years of the Arts in Basic Curriculum (ABC) Project in our state, a partnership that provides leadership to achieve quality, comprehensive arts education for all students each year;

 - targeted grants and programs that help artists become entrepreneurs and fuel a $9.7 billion impact on the state’s economy;

 - access to arts commission grants, programs, and services in all 46 counties,